CampaignLab/localnews-finder/README.md

 ## Running locally

-You must have Python3 installed on a Unix-like system.
+You must have Python3.12 installed on a Unix-like system.
+AWS does not yet support anything later.

 Then: